 - Drop 9 mounds onto the peach filling, making three rows of 3.
 Leave space between them especially around the edges so that the fruit juices bubble up when baked.

 - Bake for about 35 minutes and check to see if the biscuits are fully baked.
 They will be golden and dry but lift one of them a bit with a fork and check that there's no unbaked dough.
 Sometimes they look perfect and the juices are bubbling, but there's still some raw dough.

 - If this is the case bake it 5-10 more minutes, or until it's fully baked when you lift it a bit.
 You might want to cover the surface with a piece of aluminum foil to prevent the topping from darkening while it continues baking.

 - Let cool on a wire rack until warm enough to serve.

 - Serve with ice cream or whipped cream if you feel like it.

 - Refrigerate leftovers, covered.

-- Lemon and ginger.
+Lemon.
 They add flavor and balance out the sweetness and starchiness of the rest of the recipe.
 You can omit them, of course, just take into account that it will lack that balance.

 Keywords: peach cobbler